MeyGen

 The MeyGen project is the largest planned tidal stream project in the world.
 In 2014 the MeyGen project received consent for 86MW.

-The project is split into four phases:
+The project is split into phases:

 MEYGEN PHASE 1 - 6MW